nick-leroy/HF-Digital-Authentication/README.md

 - Authenticated and unauthenticated messages can coexist in the same QSO
 - No protocol changes to existing JS8Call operation

----

 ## Questions for the Community

 - Should the standard include SIG32 (4 bytes) as a "fast mode" option for extremely bandwidth-constrained situations?
 - How often should SESS headers be retransmitted during long QSOs?
 - Who should maintain the offline directory for emergency use?
 - Should we include frequency/band information in the signed data to prevent cross-band replay?
-- For very short QSOs (1-2 messages), should we offer a "SIG64" mode using full signatures instead of session keys?
+- For very short QSOs (1-2 messages), should we offer a "SIG64" mode using full signatures instead of session tokens?

 The focus remains on providing higher assurance of message authenticity while maintaining the simplicity that makes amateur radio accessible.
 Sophisticated attackers will always find ways around any amateur system, but this approach makes impersonation significantly more difficult for the common threat scenarios operators actually face.